kurt-hectic/blog/_posts/2025-05-10-wdqms-brief-history.markdown

 While a data exchange template for ABOS was already developed back in 2017, an implementation in the webtool will require significant conceptual work to visualize the the numerous in-flight and ascent/descent observations in this system.
 An ABOS module of WDQMS therefore not be released before 2026.

-The implementation of WIS 2.0 is bringing old questions of the definitions of availability back to the foreground.
+The implementation of WIS 2.0 by the WMO community will bringing old questions about the meaning of availability back to the foreground.
-Whereas availability based on observations becoming available to NWP centers data assimilation provided for a relatively uncontested availability definition under the GTS with its multiple different vantage points and less observable design, WIS 2.0, featuring an open-design provides a alternative definition of availability, potentially different from the NWP center one, particularly during the transition time where not all WDQMS monitoring Centers have yet established an operational connection to WIS 2.0.
+Whereas availability based on observations available to NWP centers data assimilation provided for a relatively uncontested availability definition under the GTS with its multiple different vantage points and less observable design, WIS 2.0, featuring an open-design provides a alternative definition of availability, potentially different from the NWP center one, particularly during the transition time where not all WDQMS monitoring Centers have yet established an operational connection to WIS 2.0.